-Trip Duration: 8 Nights / 9 Days
+Trip Duration: 5 Nights / 6 Days

 Itinerary: 1 Nights Leeds | 2 Nights Edinburgh | 1 Nights Wrexham | 1 Nights Cardiff

 Meet your Tour Director and traveling companions and depart at 8 am for a day of northbound travel.
 Take a break in the market town of Stamford, and in York, England's most complete medieval city, stand in awe in front of the great structure of York Minster.

 See a section of Hadrian's Wall, the Roman coast-to-coast defense against marauding northern tribes, then motor through wild Northumberland National Park to the Scottish border.
 Stop for photos at Jedburgh, and then Melrose with its 12th-century abbey ruins and connections with Robert the Bruce.
 Afternoon arrival in Edinburgh.

 South through the history-steeped Lowland Hills and a visit to Gretna Green, where the blacksmith used to wed runaway couples.
-Drive through beautiful scenery in the Lake District, considered to be the finest of England's national parks, and take your photographs of picturesque Lake Windermere.
+Drive through beautiful scenery in the Lake District, considered to be the finest of England's national parks and recently awarded UNESCO World Heritage status.
 In Chester, the historic county town on the Dee River, your walking tour includes the Roman remains, black and white half-timbered buildings, and the two-tiered arcades called the Rows.
 Overnight in Wrexham.
-(B D)
+(B,D)

 Back in England, tour fascinating Stratford-upon-Avon, a living monument to William Shakespeare, before driving through the scenic Cotswold Hills with a stop for photos in picture-book Broadway.
 Overnight in Cardiff, where an orientation drive introduces you to the capital's major attractions: Cardiff Castle, Cathays Park, Millennium Stadium, and the stately civic buildings.